Scranton Uber Sexual Assault Attorney

 When Uber profits from millions of rides, it cannot ignore passenger safety.
 We hold both the individual offender and the corporation accountable whenever their negligence contributes to an assault.

-The Reality of Uber Assault Cases in Scranton
+How Common Are Uber Sexual Assault Cases in Scranton and Nationwide?

 Uber and other rideshare services operate daily throughout Lackawanna County, providing transportation for residents, students, and visitors.
 While the majority of rides are uneventful, Uber’s own safety reports confirm that sexual assault within its platform is a widespread issue.